Home Food & DrinkDrinkHangovers Subscribe to RSS

 call me in the morning

-To combat the effects of long nights spent raiding and boozing, they’d down a potent potion of swallow beaks and myrrh oil, an essential oil derived by steaming the wood of the Myrrh tree.
-I imagine that the beaks came from the first birds who sang loud enough to wake the sleeping warriors, and they only added that ingredient out of a sense of revenge on all things cute and cheerful.
+I imagine that the beaks came from the first birds who sang loud enough to wake the sleeping warriors, and that they only added that ingredient out of a sense of revenge on all things cute and cheerful.

 Irn-Bru

-Scotland’s solution to overdoing it is to drink Irn-Bru, a locally brewed soft drink.
-Pronounced “iron brew” it is one of the most popular drinks in the country.
+Scotland’s solution to overdoing it is to drink Irn-Bru, a locally-brewed soft drink.
+Pronounced “iron brew”, it is one of the most popular drinks in the country.

 Full of caffeine, sugar, food dyes and traces of quinine, it is by far the most palatable cure on this list.
-As an added bonus, its neon bright orange colouring will ensure that even the most bloodshot eyes can find it when you stagger to the fridge.
+As an added bonus, its neon-bright orange colouring will ensure that even the most bloodshot eyes can find it when you stagger to the fridge.

 Deep Fried Canary

-Canaries were their target of choice and to stop these tiny songbirds from crooning their cheerful songs in the early morn, they silenced them forever by cutting off their heads, skinning them and tossing their tiny bodies into a pot of hot oil.
-The crispy critters were considered a fine way to cure a hangover, and could be consumed in blessed silence.
+Canaries were their target of choice and, to stop these tiny songbirds from crooning their cheerful songs in the early morn, they silenced them forever by cutting off their heads, skinning them and tossing their tiny bodies into a pot of hot oil.

 Pickled Sheep’s eyes

-In Outer Mongolia they swear by a concoction of pickled sheep’s eyes in tomato juice.
-I’m not sure whether this is actually a cure, or if anyone offered this vile cocktail just suddenly declares they are feeling “much better thanks” after having their breakfast stare back up at them out of a mug of murky red sludge.
-No one wants their morning libation to have eyes even more bloodshot than their own.
+In Outer Mongolia, they swear by a concoction of pickled sheep’s eyes in tomato juice.
+I'm not sure whether this is actually a cure, or if anyone offered this vile cocktail just suddenly declares they are feeling “much better thanks” - after having their breakfast stare back up at them out of a mug of murky red sludge.

 Here’s looking at ewe, kid